z1skgr/JDBC-postgre/README.md

 ## Features
-1. Opening of Conciliation / Validation of Conciliation
+1. Opening of Conciliation / Validation.
 2. Presentation of a detailed student score based on A.M.
 3. Change of score based on A.M. and course code.
 The change will concern the most recent course run
 4. Back up on a different basis to the same server[^1].